Reaching All Students with Universal Design for Learning

 Guideline 3: Design for multiple means of action and expression

-The third of CAST’s guidelines targets the “How” of learning and focuses on designing multiple means of action and expression.
-Enacting this principle ensures that learners can express their thoughts, communicate their knowledge and perform in a way that accurately demonstrates their learning and their facilitates their success in a course.
+This guidelines targets the “How” of learning by designing multiple means of action and expression.
+This principle ensures that learners can express their thoughts, communicate their knowledge and perform in a way that accurately demonstrates their learning and their facilitates their success in a course.

-• Can you provide another option for how learners demonstrate their achievement of the learning objective?
+- Are there multiple ways learners can demonstrate their achievement of the learning objective?

-• Can you ensure that your assessments don’t somehow disadvantage students who come from a different geographical region, have a different first language, or don’t have the same cultural knowledge as others?
+- Might your assessments somehow disadvantage students who come from a different geographical region, have a different first language, or don’t have the same cultural knowledge as others?

 Visit the Teaching Resources Page on Optimizing Student Performance with UDL to learn more about providing multiple means of expression and thus optimizing student performance.